-Wiseguides is one of earlier online review course providers in the Enrolled Agent exam prep market.
+Wiseguides is one of the earlier online review course providers in the Enrolled Agent exam prep market.
 Let’s take a look at the pros and cons.
 Disclosure: The I Pass Team may earn a small amount of compensation if you purchase from our links; our team uses these revenues to maintain the site and produce awesome free content just for you!

 Wiseguides is not on my recommended list.
 For the most popular and respected EA review courses, please click here:My Recommended EA Review Courses

 WiseGuides EA Review was founded in 1994 by Andrew Rosenberg, CPA, EA.
 Andy earned a BS degree in Education in 1969 and a MS degree in Accounting.
-He worked as a staff auditor with Peat, Marwick & Mitchell (now part of KPMG) and later on started his software firm and other ventures.
+He worked as a staff auditor with Peat, Marwick & Mitchell (now part of KPMG) and later started his software firm and other ventures.

 These questions are presented in study mode and exam mode.